bterlson/strict-event-emitter-types/README.md

 clientSocket.emit(/* only events that are emitted from the client are allowed */, ...)
 ```

+**Note**: socket.io has support for strictly typing events [since version 4.0.0](https://socket.io/docs/v4/migrating-from-3-x-to-4-0/#Typed-events).
+If you want to type socket.io events, consider using socket.io 4.0.0 (or newer versions) instead of using `strict-event-emitter-types`.

 ##### Usage with Subclasses

 To subclass an EventEmitter you need to cast the base EventEmitter to the strict EventEmitter before extending: